-Appendix 5 Model Access Agreement and General Terms & Conditions Network Statement 2020 - version 1.0 dated 7 December 2018 by the network manager.
+Appendix 5 Model Access Agreement and General Terms & Conditions Network Statement 2020 - version 1.6 dated 8 August 2020 staff regarding the performance of work on the management of the railways, insofar as that auxiliary staff requires that information within the context of the work on the management of the railways as assigned by the network manager.
 Infraspeed Maintenance B.V. is for the application of this article regarded as the auxiliary staff of the network manager.